shankar-tester901/dog-dictionary/README.md

 Paste this in a new tab in the browser and ..
 Voila!
-Your app is live now./ Do ask your friends to give it a shot and also let us know how this went …. <Add Social Tags here>.
+Your app is live now./ Do ask your friends to give it a shot and also let us know how this went ….
 So how many dog-breeds did you not know of?
 Interesting isn’t it !
 I knew just 3 breeds.